-And even if you’re reading this on your laptop of PC, there’s one thing I want to ask you: How important is your device to you?
+And even if you’re reading this on your laptop or PC, there’s one thing I want to ask you: How important is your device to you?

 I was shocked when I read a weird statistic a while back.
 An experiment, which was conducted by the universities of Würzburg and Nottingham Trent, revealed that 37.4% of the participants rated their phone as more or equally important in relation to their close friends.

 Seriously, what’s wrong with people?
-29.4 per cent of those weirdoes even said their smartphone was equally important, or more important, to them than their parents.
+29.4% of those weirdoes even said their smartphone was equally important, or more important, to them than their parents.

 Or is there something wrong with me?
 Am I just an old school person who likes to read books all day and only has a few close friends and family members that he actually values?

 Look, I’m not joking around.
 Smartphones are dangerous.
 Not because they may cause stress, anxiety, and even depression, but because they change your behavior.

 It seems like we can’t focus on one thing for more than 5 seconds.
 Why?
 Well, we can’t because our smartphone is constantly going off.